-1. One of the best travel industry examples of establishing a successful position in relation lation to a target market is 2.
-Mini clubs offer activities planned and supervised 3.
-Amtrak has positioned itself to win customers by differ entiating its products from 4.
-Positioning byend of the spectrum. and is most effective at the high and d low
+- 1. One of the best travel industry examples of establishing a successful position in relation to a target market is ..... - 2.
+Mini clubs offer lots of planned and supervised activities for ..... - 3.
+Amtrak has positioned itself to win customers by differentiating its products from - 4.
+Positioning by ...... and ..... is most effective at the high and low end of the spectrum.